What you need to know to vote on Tuesday

 How to ranked-choice vote

 This is maybe not as complicated as you think.
 Click here to see a Bangor Daily News explanation of how to use a ranked-choice ballot.
 Click here to see the secretary of state’s resource page.
-If you don’t like reading, click here to see an animated explainer from Dunlap.
+If you don’t like reading, watch this animated explainer from Dunlap.

 The referendum question on ranked-choice voting